 Eczema and Makeup Tips

 No matter how tired you are at the end of the day, we can’t stress enough how important it is to remove your makeup every night.
-Washing your face before bed is an important part of any skincare routine – make it a habit!
+Washing your face before bed is a vital step in any skincare routine – make it a habit!

-In addition to reading labels when trying a new product, we also recommend doing a “patch” test first to make sure your skin doesn’t have a negative reaction.
-This is especially important when applying a new product to the face.
+In addition to reading labels when trying a new product, we also recommend doing a “patch test” first to ensure your skin doesn’t have a negative reaction.
+This is especially important when applying a product to the face.

 References: